 How live music typically works at a wedding

-For reception and dinner, music should create atmosphere while allowing conversation.
-Jazz, lounge and soul elements are often a very good fit for this part of the day.
+During the reception and dinner, music should set the tone yet leave room for conversation.
+Jazz, lounge and soul are a natural fit for this stage of the day.

-The first dance is the transition into the evening.
-After that, the energy can rise with pop, soul, funk, disco, rock, Austropop, oldies and modern classics.
+The first dance marks the shift into the evening.
+From there, the energy builds with pop, soul, disco, rock, Austropop, oldies and modern classics.

 Which lineup fits your wedding?

-Lineups with 4 to 7 musicians suit many weddings because they combine elegance and party potential.
-They often work well for reception, dinner and the evening programme.
+Lineups with 4 to 7 musicians suit many weddings: they pair elegance with party potential and often work well for reception, dinner and the evening programme.

-Lineups with 8 to 11 musicians, several voices and horns create strong stage impact.
-They are especially suitable when the party and a representative performance are important.
+Lineups with 8 to 11 musicians, several vocalists and horns deliver strong visual impact.
+Choose them when the party and a commanding stage presence matter most.

-More information about possible formations can be found on the Lineups page.
-For first impressions from different lineups, have a look at the Live Impressions.
+You will find more on possible lineups on the Lineups page.
+For a first taste of the different lineups, browse the Live Impressions.

 When should you book a wedding band?

-Popular dates between May and September, especially Fridays and Saturdays, are often booked early.
-Enquiring makes sense once the date, region, venue and guest count are roughly clear.
+Popular dates between May and September – especially Fridays and Saturdays – are often booked early.
+It pays to enquire once the date, region, venue and guest count are roughly clear.

-A short-notice enquiry is still worthwhile if the schedule and venue are already clear.
-The more precise the information, the faster a realistic lineup can be recommended.
+A short-notice enquiry is still worthwhile if the schedule and venue are settled.
+The more precise your details, the faster we can recommend a realistic lineup.

 Music for ceremony, reception and dinner

-Ceremony, reception and dinner have different musical functions.
-The ceremony needs emotion, the reception needs atmosphere and dinner needs elegant, conversation-friendly live music.
+Ceremony, reception and dinner each play a different musical role.
+The ceremony calls for emotion, the reception for atmosphere, and dinner for elegant live music that lets conversation flow.

-A detailed planning guide for song requests, lineup, volume, technical setup, second sound system and transitions is available here: ceremony, reception and dinner music.
+For a detailed planning guide covering song requests, lineup, volume, technical setup, a second sound system and transitions, see ceremony, reception and dinner music.

 Planning the first dance live

 The first dance can usually be performed live.
-Important details are the song title, preferred version, tempo, length and whether the dance should flow directly into the party.
+What matters: the song title, preferred version, tempo, length and whether the dance should flow straight into the party.

-Not every song works equally well in every live lineup.
-It helps to mention important song wishes early so the band can check whether a custom version should be prepared and which formation is best suited.
+Not every song suits every live lineup equally well.
+Share important song requests early, so the band can check whether to prepare a custom version and which lineup fits best.
 A detailed checklist is available on Planning the first dance with a live band.

 Live band, DJ or additional playlist?

 A live band creates a visible, emotional and immediate atmosphere.
-Musicians respond to the room, guests and mood, build energy and frame important moments with a high-quality live sound.
+Musicians read the room, respond to your guests, build energy and give the key moments a musical frame.

-A DJ or playlist can be planned as an addition for very late hours if music is needed after the live set.
-The Jetset Society focuses on real live music, flexible live lineups, custom arrangements, harmony vocals and professional musical dramaturgy.
-A more detailed decision guide is available on the page Live band or DJ?.
+If music is needed after the live set, a DJ or playlist can be added for the very late hours.
+The Jetset Society focuses on real live music: flexible live lineups, custom arrangements, harmony vocals and a professional musical arc.
+A more detailed decision guide is available on the page Live band or DJ?

-If you are looking for a cover band for your wedding, the main question is usually not only whether well-known songs are played, but how they are arranged, performed and integrated into the day.
-The Jetset Society uses recognisable repertoire, but works as a premium wedding band with custom arrangements, flexible lineups and musical planning for ceremony, reception, dinner, first dance and party.
+Looking for a cover band for your wedding?
+The real question is rarely just which well-known songs are played, but how they are arranged, performed and woven into the day.
+The Jetset Society draws on recognisable repertoire, yet works as a wedding band – with custom arrangements, flexible lineups and musical planning for ceremony, reception, dinner, first dance and party.

 Technical setup, volume and venue

-Depending on room size, guest count and setup, suitable sound and lighting can be planned with the band.
-Power supply, setup time and positioning are important.
+Suitable sound and lighting can be planned with the band to match room size, guest count and setup.
+Power supply, setup time and positioning all matter.

-Ceremony, reception, dinner and party need different volume levels.
-Professional planning balances musical impact and conversation atmosphere.
+Ceremony, reception, dinner and party each need a different volume.
+Professional planning balances musical impact with easy conversation.

-Stage space, acoustics, access, load-in routes and curfew should be clarified early.
-Helpful orientation can also be found on the venues and event partners page.
+Clarify stage space, acoustics, access, load-in routes and curfew early.
+You will also find helpful guidance on the venues and event partners page.

 How much does a wedding band cost?

-The cost of a wedding band depends on lineup, playing time, technical setup, venue, travel, setup time, weekday, season and schedule.
-A small ceremony accompaniment is calculated differently from a full evening with reception, dinner, first dance and party.
+The cost of a wedding band depends on lineup, performance time, technical setup, venue, travel, setup time, day of the week, season and schedule.
+Music for a small ceremony is priced differently from a full evening with reception, dinner, first dance and party.

 Six typical mistakes when planning the music